accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/glossaire.md

 #### Non-interactive form

-This is a document presenting form fields in the form of simple graphic areas, for example
+This is a document presenting form fields as simple graphic areas, for example

 Your name: [..........................]